cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 ##### Removing a Management Service cluster node From a Cloudify Management Service cluster

-On a Manager node (not the one you wish to remove), execute:
+On a Manager node (not the one you wish to remove) execute:
 ```bash
 cfy cluster remove <host name of the node to remove>
 ```

-### Setting a Load-Balancer for the Management Service
+### Management Service Load Balancer

 The Cloudify setup requires a load-balancer to direct the traffic across the Cloudify Management service cluster nodes.
 Any load-balancer can be used provided that the following are supported: